pulumi/docs/content/docs/get-started/aws/review-project.md

 {{% /choosable %}}

-Next, you will run your first update which will provision your S3 Bucket.
+Next, you will run your first update which will provision your S3 bucket.

 {{< get-started-stepper >}}